corpnewt/CorpBot.py/README.md

 	   └─ Sets the frequency family to the passed value.
 Valid families are bass, mid,...
 	  $shuffle [url]
 	   └─ Shuffles the current queue.
 If you pass a playlist url or search term, it fir...
+	  $shufflenext [url] (AKA: shufflen)
+	   └─ Shuffles the current queue.
+If you pass a playlist url or search term, it fir...
 	  $shufflepl [url]
+	   └─ Loads and shuffles the passed playlist json data.
+Accepts a url - or picks t...
+	  $shuffleplnext [url] (AKA: shufflepln)
 	   └─ Loads and shuffles the passed playlist json data.
 Accepts a url - or picks t...
 	  $skip [remove]
 	   └─ Adds your vote to skip the current song.
 50% or more of the non-bot users ne...